Search

 Dust Animated

-Advancing duststorm data animation, 12-2-2022 (credit: GOES-16/NOAA)
+Advancing dust storm data animation, 12-2-2022 (credit: GOES-16/NOAA)

-The Earth monitoring satellite GOES-16 captured a storm front moving off the Rocky Mountains in Colorado and flowing into Kansas.
-According to the National Atmospheric and Oceanic Organization (NOAA) the true-color images showed a fast moving line of dust (in tan) being forced by a strong cold front moving southeast from the mountains and advancing into the High Plains.
-The blowing dust reduced surface visibility to 1-2 miles at some locations.
-Wind gusts generated by the front ranged in speeds from 50-90mph depending on the affected Colorado counties.
-The satellite images were used to create a photo-animation that visualizes the wind speed and other gathered data.
-GOES sensors are capable of viewing lightening strikes in moving weather fronts help in potential fire forecasting.
+According to the National Atmospheric and Oceanic Organization (NOAA) the true-color images showed the fast moving line of dust (in tan) being forced by a strong cold front flowing southeast from the mountains and advancing into the High Plains.
+The blowing dust reduced surface visibility to 1 mile at some locations.
+Wind gusts generated by the front ranged at speeds from 50-90m in the affected Colorado counties.
+The GOES photographs were used to create a photo animation that visualizes the wind speeds and other data gathered by the satellite.
+Its sensors have the capability of viewing lightening strikes in moving weather system that assists to improve fire forecasting.

 GOES lightening map, 12-6-2022 (credit: GOES/NOAA)